-Mayday Garage Ricer Wednesday organizer John Peterson lives eats sleeps and breathes rice.
-Owner of the Ricebox food trucks in Houston, Texas, Peterson helps serve and organize the serving of Chinese cuisine by day and organizes the Ricer Wednesday event by night.
+Mayday Garage Ricer Wednesday organizer John Peterson lives, eats, sleeps, and breathes rice.
+Owner of the Ricebox food trucks in Houston, Texas, Peterson helps serve Chinese cuisine by day and organizes the Ricer Wednesday event by night.

 “My life is consumed by rice.
 Soy sauce, rice on the street, rice in the truck for food,” says Peterson, describing his lifestyle and intimate connection with both the food and the car communities.
 “Chinese food by day and cars by night.”

 So what is Mayday Garage Ricer Wednesday?
-It’s a meeting of minds in Houston’s Montrose area that is fully focused on wrenching, photographing, and driving cars in an effort to preserve the golden age of Japanese cars: the mid to late 1990s.
+It’s a meeting of minds in Houston’s Montrose area that is fully focused on wrenching, photographing, and driving cars to preserve Japanese cars' golden age: the mid to late 1990s.

 Yet the joy Peterson and company find in promoting the import tuner lifestyle is real.
-His eyes light up as he talks about the forefathers of the vehicle (one being the low rider) and the growing number of high-quality cars.
+His eyes light up as he talks about the vehicle (one being the low rider) and the growing number of high-quality cars.

 Peterson’s plan?
 Simple: “Just keep plugging away selling Chinese food and racing cars.”

-That Video Mag is a city-focused video magazine for discovering local culture.
-We help people find what makes local communities exciting places to work, live, and play with exclusive videos not available elsewhere.
+That Video Mag is a city-focused video platform for discovering local culture.
+We help people find what makes local communities exciting places to work, live, and play with original lifestyle videos not found anywhere else.